kubernetes/kompose/installation.md

 ## CentOS

-Kompose is in [EPEL](https://fedoraproject.org/wiki/EPEL) CentOS repository.
+Kompose is in [EPEL](https://fedoraproject.org/wiki/EPEL) (Available in EPEL 7 package repository) CentOS repository.
 If you don't have [EPEL](https://fedoraproject.org/wiki/EPEL) repository already installed and enabled you can do it by running `sudo yum install epel-release`

 If you have [EPEL](https://fedoraproject.org/wiki/EPEL) enabled in your system, you can install Kompose like any other package.